-- Inpatient hospital care — Care you receive after you’re admitted into a hospital.
-You’re covered for up to 90 days each benefit period and 60 lifetime reserve days.
-Part A also covers up to 190 lifetime days in an approved psychiatric hospital.
+- Inpatient Hospital Care: This is the care you will receive when you’re admitted to the hospital.
+With this, you’re covered up to 90 days for each benefit period and an additional lifetime reserve of 60 days.
+Part A will also cover up 190 lifetime days for any approved psychiatric hospital.

-- Hospice care — If your healthcare provider determines you are terminally ill, this is the care you can receive that is covered under Part A. Your care is covered for as long as your provider says you need it.
+- Hospice Care: If your provider determines that you are terminally ill, you can receive hospice care under Medicare Part A. Your care is covered for as long as your provider says you need it.